prakhar-kapoor/SkyPulse/README.md

-# 🌦️ Skypulse
+# 🌦️ SkyPulse

-Kypulse is a modern weather dashboard built with React and the OpenWeather API.
+SkyPulse is a modern weather dashboard built with React and the OpenWeather API.
 It provides real-time weather updates, air quality index, and a clean responsive design optimized for both desktop and mobile.

 ## 🚀 Features